hhromic/python-oslom-runner/README.md

 When you pass your own OSLOM arguments, none of the default options will be used.
 You should **NEVER** give the `-f` option because the runner automatically fills the value for it accordingly.

-## Using Programatically
+## Using Programmatically

-This OSLOM Runner can be used programatically inside your own Python scripts as well.
+This OSLOM Runner can be used programmatically inside your own Python scripts as well.

 There are two main functions to run OSLOM, both using nearly the same arguments: